-Eligibility for inurnment in the Niche Wall or Columbarium includes all persons eligible for inground burial and also former members of the Armed Forces whose last service finished honorably (other than for training) and members of the Reserves, Army National Guard, or Air

-National Guard who die while on active duty for training or full-time service.
+Eligibility for inurnment in the Niche Wall or Columbarium includes all persons eligible for inground burial and former members of the Armed Forces whose last service finished honorably (other than for training) and members of the Reserves, Army National Guard, or Air National Guard who die while on active duty for training or full-time service.
 Additionally, a person whose service has been determined to be active duty pursuant to Section 401 of the GI Bill Improvement Act of 1977 (Public Law 95-202; 38 USC 106) as of May 20, 2016, is deemed eligible.
-The remains of these individuals shall not have been formally interred or inurned prior to May 20, 2016 and the individual must have received a DD214 in accordance with Public Law 95-202.